 His stories present a snapshot of Malaysian life through the eyes of an urban city teen from the 1980s to a fully realised progressive man of today.
 And in this episode of The Library Is Open, he reads a 2008 story about the personalities and characters that make up his neighbourhood community.

-Niki is also passionate about the impact of digital culture on society,.
+Cheong is also passionate about the impact of digital culture on society.
 He researches and lectures on sociocultural issues, politics and the media.
 And he is currently based in the UK at the University of Nottingham as a PhD researcher in Critical Theory and Cultural Studies.